Developer GUI Setup

 KLAYOUT_HOME=~/.klayout_alt/KQC_2nd klayout

-Remember to set up a new venv
+Remember to set up a new venv before attempting Developer Standalone module Setup in this directory.
+Otherwise

 your secondary environment may get mixed up with the primary one.

-Linux or MacOS¶
+Symlinks in Linux or MacOS

 Create a symlink from KLayout to the kqcircuits package and scripts: